bitly/asyncdynamo/README.md

 Asynchronous Amazon DynamoDB library for Tornado

-Requires boto and python 2.7
+Requires boto>=2.3 and python 2.7

-Tested with Boto 2.2.1 and Tornado 1.2.1
+Tested with Tornado 1.2.1

 Installation
 ------------